-The ACAM Council is responsible for setting goals, staffing and overseeing the ACAM Center and assisting in implementation of programs in Guatemala
+Meet the midwives, they are responsible for setting goals, staffing and overseeing activities and assisting in implementation of programs in Guatemala

-I began my studies at ACAM in December 2019 at 40 years old.
+I began my studies at a Birth Center in December 2019 at 40 years old.
 Having decided when I was young that I wanted to work with and take care of people, I went to school and graduated from a pre-licensure medical sciences program with the plan to be a doctor.
 My family supported my education, unlike many women in my community of Concepcion Chiquirichapa.

 I learned to drive to the capital in order to go to medical school, but I didn’t pass the entrance exam.
 Because of this, I started working as a nurse, and I opened a small pharmacy.

-I have been a midwife for almost 50 years and have been with ACAM since its inception.
+I have been a midwife for almost 50 years.

 When my mother was pregnant, my aunt attended the births.
 It was my mother’s intention to repay the favor in kind, but, unfortunately, my mother died when I was in my early 20s.